Foreign Resident Employers Australian Tax

-Importantly, the majority of Australia’s DTA’s provide that, in certain circumstances, employment income earned by a foreign resident while working in Australia for a short period (up to 183 days), is not taxed in Australia.
-This is known as the short-term visit exception.
-If the short-term visit exception does not apply, the applicable DTA may deem employment income earned by a non-resident while working in Australia to be Australian-sourced and therefore taxable in Australia.
+Crucially, most of Australia’s Double Taxation Agreements (DTA’s) stipulate that, under specific conditions, income earned by a foreign national working in Australia for a brief duration (up to 183 days) is exempt from taxation in Australia.
+This provision is commonly referred to as the short-term visit exemption.
+If the short-term visit exemption isn’t applicable, the relevant DTA could classify income earned by a non-resident working in Australia as originating in Australia and, consequently, subject to taxation in the country.

 Where the employee’s employment income is not taxable in Australia, there is no requirement for the employer to withhold PAYG tax.

 Generally, employment income will not be taxable in Australia under the short-term visit exception if all of the following apply.
 The employee:

 Where there is no DTA with the foreign country, the situation is more complex and will depend on whether the employment income has an Australian source.

 COVID-19 has created a special set of circumstances that must be taken into account when considering the source of the employment income of a non-resident who usually works overseas but instead performs that same employment in Australia as a result of COVID-19.
 In this situation, the ATO accepts that, if the working arrangement is short term (three months or less), the employment income will not have an Australian source.